 Lactoferrin is a reflection of intestinal inflammation and is not affected by lifestyle changes.
 If it is due to an infection, then it will most likely return to normal when the infection resolves.
 If it is due to inflammatory bowel disease, then it will rise and fall with disease activity.

-No. This test is somewhat specialized and is not offered by all laboratories.
+That depends on the laboratory performing the test.
+This test is somewhat specialized and is not offered by all laboratories.
 The sample will likely be sent to a reference laboratory for testing and it may take several days before results are available.